pidge1014/SRD20.Path.V.1.5/Base Classes/Druid.md

 * **Animal Sanctuary:** For you, one companion was not enough.
 At 8th level, you gain a second animal companion.
 This companion begins at your animal companion's current level -3.
 If you did not already have an animal companion, it instead begins at your druid level -3.
 Any time you gain a level in a class other than druid that gives a level to your animal companion, it only applies to one of your animal companions.
 * **Master of Shapes:** At 8th level, using your wild shape power is now a free action.
 In addition, you may now use wild shape to transform into a magical beast.

 **Living speech:**  A druid is capable of communicating with any living creature, up to the limits of the creatures intelligence.
 This functions as true speech, but for living creatures only.
+This true speech functions in any form and may be used to cast spells.

 **Master of Shapes:** At 10th level, she has become a master of shapeshifting.
 When using wildshape, you still gain the attribute bonuses associated with your size change, but none of the other benefits of beast form 1 as you now gain more of the creatures base powers.
 Wildshape is alterted in the following ways:
 *  You may take the form of any animal whose CR is lower than your total hit dice.